Irrigon City Council Meeting

 Mayor Heath noted to the council that they may want to consider an outside consultant.
 An outside consultant would help the city fill in missing links and give management recommendations to strengthen fiscal areas.
 Mayor Heath asked council to hold discussion until item 13 on the agenda.

 Mayor Heath announced that the Irrigon Sr/Jr High School Knight’s 7th Annual Dinner & Auction will be held on March 15, 2014.
 You may wish to contribute monetarily or donate items for their Silent Auction.

 3. *Consent Agenda

-It was moved by Councilor Hagen and seconded by Councilor Sorenson to accept the Consent Agenda with corrections as noted.
+It was moved by Councilor Anderson and seconded by Councilor Hagen to approve and accept the Consent Agenda with all items as presented.

 i.
 Public Works